mnsami/minasami.com/_pages/about.md

 ## Mentorship & Collaboration

 As I embark on this mentorship journey, I bring a wealth of experience, a deep passion for teaching, and an unwavering commitment to nurturing the next generation of software engineers.
 My approach to mentorship goes beyond knowledge transfer; it's about inspiring creativity, fostering a love for the craft, and empowering mentees to achieve excellence.

+## 🤝 How I Can Help You

+### 💼 Technical Consulting
+Are you facing challenges with:
+- Scaling your backend infrastructure?
+- Optimizing slow database queries?
+- Migrating legacy PHP applications?
+- Setting up CI/CD pipelines?
+- AWS architecture decisions?

+I provide expert consultation to solve complex backend challenges and improve your development workflow.

+### 👨‍🏫 Software Engineering Mentorship
+Perfect for developers who want to:
+- **Level up** from Junior to Mid-level or Mid to Senior
+- **Master** backend development with PHP/Symfony or Node.js
+- **Learn** cloud deployment and DevOps practices
+- **Improve** code quality and architectural thinking
+- **Prepare** for technical interviews

+I offer personalized 1-on-1 mentorship sessions tailored to your goals.

+### 🎓 What My Mentees Say

+> *"Mina's guidance helped me understand complex architectural patterns I struggled with for months.
+His real-world examples made everything click."*
+> — **Former Mentee, Now Senior Developer**

+> *"The code review sessions were invaluable.
+I learned to think about maintainability and scalability from day one."*
+> — **Mid-level Developer, 3 years experience**

 ## Let's Work Together